 The request for a children’s meeting must be made to the Committee’s Secretariat through the online platform while submitting the report.

-The format could be a meeting in person in Geneva, or a meeting via phone or video conference.
+The format could be a meeting in person in Geneva, a meeting via phone or video conference, or a mix of both in person and remote participation.

 The Committee decides whether to accept or not the request.